mihajul/spring-social-apple/README.md

 ### Obtaining the user first and last name

-Only on the first login into the application the when the apple server makes a POST to the redirect_url you specified ( for example http://your-server/auth/apple ) they include a "user" object like ```{"name":{"firstName":"XXX","lastName":"XXX"},"email":"xxx@xxx.com"}```
+On the first login into the application the when the apple server makes a POST to the redirect_url you specified ( for example http://your-server/auth/apple ) they include a "user" object like ```{"name":{"firstName":"XXX","lastName":"XXX"},"email":"xxx@xxx.com"}```

 You can parse it using the following code: